Why online accountants get all the best clients

 A client’s first priority is to have clean, reliable data in the software.
 If you give them comfort that that’s happening, they’ll be happy.
 You can get into the more complex concepts later.
 Some clients will want to move faster and that’s fine – let them.
 But don’t force it.

-Those cloud accounting clients were more engaged in their business, and valued what we accountants did, which made it easier to sell them more services.
+Cloud accounting clients really valued what we did, which made it easier to sell them more services.

 Onboarding should be really basic